chipaudette/OpenAudio_ArduinoLibrary/readme.md

 Thus there may be more T4.x compatibility than shown here.
 A blank entry for status does not indicate a problem, but rather a lack of verification.
 Further examples will come to test some of these objects.
 ![Open Audio F32 Status](OA_LibraryStatus.gif)
-Update 15 Dec 20: AudioTestWDRC2_F32.h is here for beta test, See Example testWDRC2.ino
+Update 29 Jan 2021: Replaced WDRC2 with AudioEffectCompressor2_F32.
+See Example testCompressor2.ino
 The example files (from the Examples directory) are

 1. AudioTestAnalyzePhase_F32